umabiel/asterisk-manager/README.md

 Scripts
 -------
-The `curses_display` script opens a connection to an Asterisk server, sets up ChannelObserver and CallObservers that subscribe to events via an EventListener.
+The `curses_display` script opens a connection to an Asterisk server, sets up a ChannelObserver and a CallObserver that subscribe to events via an EventListener.
 The observers maintain lists of current Channels and Calls.
 A curses loop renders a pretty list of these Channels and Calls.